-- (a) name(s) of the instructor(s), office location, telephone number and/or e-mail address, and office hours; - (b) class term, meeting times, location; - (c) course goals and/or objectives and/or expected student learning outcomes: - (d) required text(s) and/or materials; - (e) types and descriptions of major assignments; - (f) basis for assigning course grade; - (g) a statement of ADA compliance, including contact information for the university's office for Services to Students with Disabilities, and the
+- A. Course name, number, and catalog description; - B. Name(s) of the instructor(s), office location, telephone number and/or e- mail address, and office hours; - C. Class term, meeting times, location; - D. Course goals and/or objectives, and expected student learning outcomes; - E. Required text(s) and/or materials; - F. Types and descriptions of major assignments; - G. Basis for assigning course grade;

-- reminder that it is the student's responsibility to seek academic accommodations for a verified disability in a timely manner. - (h) instructor(s) shall refer students to the "Academic Regulations and Procedures" in the CSUSB Bulletin of Courses for the university's policies on course withdrawal, cheating, and plagiarism.
+- H. A current statement of ADA compliance and entitlement to accommodation, as provided by the appropriate University office, in particular including contact information for the university's office for Services to Students with Disabilities, and the reminder that it is the student's responsibility to seek academic accommodations for a verified disability in a timely manner; - I. A statement of commitment to the values of inclusion, diversity, and equity.
+Examples of such statements are available in Option 1 or Option 2; - J. Instructions referring students to the "Academic Regulations and Procedures" in the CSUSB Bulletin of Courses for the university's policies on course withdrawal, cheating, and plagiarism. - K. Instructions referring students to the Office of Emergency Management and Business Continuity for information regarding emergency management and safety guidelines. - 3.
+Instructors are strongly encouraged to include the following additional information on their syllabi, as applicable: - A. Prerequisite courses and/or prior knowledge and/or additional skills required of the student: - B. Policies on participation and attendance, especially as those items affect final grades; - C. Provision(s) for makeup of missed or late assignments, if any; - D. Other information essential to the course, e.g., information about accessing any online resources, or assignments (such as field trips or service-learning activities) that must be accomplished at off-campus locations; - E. Consequences for cheating and/or plagiarism; - F. Individual department/school or program guidelines, if applicable. - 4.
+Faculty offering web-based or other distributed learning courses must also include: - A. The statement, per the CSU San Bernardino Distributed Learning Policy (FSD 01-01.R2, available at http://senate.csusb.edu/docs/Policies/(FSD%2001-01.R2)%20DL%20Policy.pdf, if faculty have chosen to use non-university supported course resources, that "the university will not provide technical support for those resources that the university does not endorse any products which may be advertised through those resources"; - B. Information regarding minimum computer hardware and software requirements for the class as well as what campus facilities are available to support these requirements for students who cannot afford to buy the technology; and - C. Alternate procedures for submitting work in the event of technical breakdowns.

-3. Instructors are strongly encouraged to include the following additional information on their syllabi, as applicable:
+Approved by the Faculty Senate on 2/19/19

-- (a) prerequisite courses and/or prior knowledge and/or additional skills required of the student; - (b) policies on participation and attendance, especially as those items that affect final grades; - (c) provision(s) for makeup of missed or late assignments, if any; - (d) other information essential to the course, e.g., information about accessing any online resources, or assignments (such as field trips or service-learning activities) that must be accomplished at off-campus locations: - (e) consequences for cheating and/or plagiarism; - (f) individual department/school or program guidelines, if applicable.
+Approved by the President on 3/30/19

-4. Faculty offering web-based or other distributed learning courses must also include:
+First created by ERPC, 2006

-- (a) the statement, per the CSU San Bernardino Distributed Learning Policy (FSD 01-01.R2, available at http://senate.csusb.edu/docs/Policies/(FSD%2001-01.R2)%20DL%20Policy.pdf), if faculty have chosen to use non-university supported course resources, that "the university will not provide technical support for those resources that the university does not endorse any products which may be advertised through those resources." - (b) information regarding minimum computer hardware and software requirements for the class as well as what campus facilities are available to support these requirements for students who cannot afford to buy the technology; and - (c) alternate procedures for submitting work in the event of technical breakdowns
+Revised by FRPC February 2019